Our aim is to:

 For the latest information on COVID-19 in Canada, please visit the Public Health Agency of Canada’s website and consult your local health authority.

-- Updated Order from B.C.’s Health Minister for Gatherings and Events (October 9).
-See the changes from the previous version here.
+- Provincial Health Officer's Updated Order for Gatherings and Events (October 30).
+Download a file comparing the changes from the Oct.
+9 version here.

 - Updated Order of the Provincial Health Officer for Food Service Establishments, Liquor Services, and Events (September 18)